microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 Disks entry specifies the disk configuration like its size (for virtual disks), partitions and partition table.

 ## TargetDisk
-Required when building unattended ISO installer (`sudo make iso UNATTENDED_INSTALLER=y ...`).
+Required when building unattended ISO installers (`sudo make iso UNATTENDED_INSTALLER=y ...`).
 This field defines the physical disk to which Mariner should be installed.
 The `Type` field must be set to `path` and the `Value` field must be set to the desired target disk path.
 Each `Disk` requires its own `TargetDisk`.

 An example can be seen in [core-legacy-unattended-hyperv.json](/toolkit/imageconfigs/core-legacy-unattended-hyperv.json)